ascend4/ascend4/tools/gedit/gcov/README.md

 Having done that, any files with `$PROJROOT` will display differential coverage if found, comparing in this example the 'pass1 and pass2' baseline with the 'pass1 and pass3' variant, with text highlighting colours in Gedit as follows:

-* green lines: newly covered
+* green lines: newly covered (in variant but not baseline)
-* red lines: no longer covered
+* red: no longer covered (in baseline but not in variant)
-* orange: covered in both baseline and current
+* orange: covered in both baseline and variant
+* gery: covered in neither
-* no highlighting: not counted as 'code' (see above)
+* no highlighting: lines not counted as 'code' (see above)

 Below is what `rel_blackbox.c` looks like in Gedit after running the above tests: